RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/1_basic_tutorial/index.en.md

 ![img](./img/save_run_project.png "Run Project")

 Since the remote host is specified in this case, a dialog box for entering the password to connect to the remote host is displayed.
-Password for password-authenticated connections, or Public Key for public-key connections Enter the passphrase set for the private key and click the __ok__ button.
+Enter the password for connection using password authentication, or the passphrase set for the private key for connection using public key authentication, and click the __ok__ button.

 ![img](./img/password_dialog.png "Password Entry Dialog")